beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+ADR?

-+ADR:"Get or set the adaptive data rate setting"
++ADR:Get or set the adaptive data rate setting
 OK

 AT+ADR=?